liqunhit/NeuralClassifier/README.md

-This Project has been transferred to: [https://github.com/Tencent/NeuralNLP-NeuralClassifier](https://github.com/Tencent/NeuralNLP-NeuralClassifier)
+This project has been transferred to [https://github.com/Tencent/NeuralNLP-NeuralClassifier](https://github.com/Tencent/NeuralNLP-NeuralClassifier)